TABLE OF CONTENTS

 If C is in farads, inductance is in henries.
 You can use microfarads with this formula, and get the inductance in microhenries.

-If you know the resistance of the inductor, wiring, and the capacitor's internal resistance, then the appropriate inductor according to my computer model is:
+If you know the resistance of the inductor, wiring, and the circuit resistance including the capacitor's internal resistance, then the appropriate inductor according to my computer model is:

 2.04 * C * ( A*R + (K^2 /V))^2.

 A is about .9 to .95 if R is small compared to K^2/V, and about .8 to .85 if R is about the same as K^2/V. Of course, you should verify proper actual operation before finalizing the inductor.